Market Timing vs Time in the Market

 No One Has A Crystal Ball

 Stock prices are unpredictable.
 We do not know what is going to happen.
-And even if they were predictable, it would still be impossible to make money on investments as the market price wouldn’t budge from what everyone has calculated to be its future price.
+And even if they were predictable, making money on investments would still be impossible as the market price wouldn’t budge from what everyone has calculated to be its future price.
 If a financial advisor tries to tell you otherwise, be wary.

 2

-People inherently want to keep track of their money.
-So, when it comes to investments, company stock prices and markets are fluctuating wildly on a daily basis, a market-timer may be tempted to sell their investment too quickly to capture a small profit, or to avoid a loss, despite the fact that their original theories as to why the stock may grow, haven’t changed at all.
+When it comes to investments, company stock prices and markets fluctuate wildly on a daily basis.
+A market-timer may be tempted to sell their investment too quickly to capture a small profit or to avoid a loss despite the fact that their original theories as to why the stock may grow haven’t changed at all.

 For instance, since 1950 the S&P 500 has seen calendar year returns vary from 47% up to 39% down.
 This is where the human psychology component comes into play.
 If you got “unlucky” in 2008 trying to time the market and you were down 39%, it is very difficult emotionally speaking to reverse course and try to time the market by buying.
 But if you use the time to your advantage, market volatility starts to wash out.
 Looking at the same 1950-2017 period, but looking through the lens of five-year investment horizons, returns for the S&P 500 ranged from down 3% to up 28%.
 Even in the worst five year period, you would only have been down 3%, which is much easier to stomach than down 39%.